B2B Sales Cold Calling Scripts: 5 Templates For 2023

 Prospect: Yeah, it’s me and Jane.
 Email me and I’ll CC her in my response.

 Rep: Great, and is there anyone who would feel left out if they didn’t see the platform with you?

 Prospect: Our CMO, Hilda will need to be present.
 I’ll CC all relevant parties.

 Rep: Amazing, I’ll email all this through now.
 See you on Wednesday!

 Remember, practice makes perfect!
-The best responses come to cold call scripts that are well-rehearsed and human.
-So speak the way you speak rather than trying to fit into someone else's cold calling mould, and if that doesn’t help watch this video on how to nail l the first 30 seconds of a cold call:
+The best responses come from cold call scripts that are well-rehearsed and human.
+So speak the way you speak rather than trying to fit into someone else's cold calling mold, and if that doesn’t help, watch this video on how to nail l the first 30 seconds of a cold call:

 How to create a cold calling script in 5 easy steps

-To create the best cold calling script that actually works, you’ll need to follow these 6 expert tips straight from Charlie:
+To create the best cold calling script that actually works, you’ll need to follow these six expert tips straight from Charlie: